CodeChron/fullstack-js-with-meteor-react-docs/add_note_details_route.md

 eg. ``` http://localhost:3000/notes/NdNvRmEj2Rus3Nt3o ```

-If everything is hooked up properly you should see a default app header with no content.
+If everything is hooked up properly you should see the placeholder page we created.